devoidingreality/devoidingreality.github.io/ABOUT.md

 The **SHATTERED W�RLDʼS PORTRAIT** experiment was not created with profit or clout in mind.
 The project is purely driven by passion, and therefore will not be monetized with advertisements or donations.
 Any advertisements you see now are completely YouTube's doing, and we have little to no control over them.

-***COMMISSIONS AND DONATIONS WILL NEVER HAPPEN!*** Anyone claiming to represent us is almost certainly a scam or clout farm.
+***COMMISSIONS AND DONATIONS WILL NEVER HAPPEN!*** Anyone else claiming to represent us is almost certainly running some kind of scam or clout farm.
 We will not open a Ko-fi, Patreon, or any digital wallet for you to dump your money into.
-The [YouTube channel](https://www.youtube.com/@shattered_worlds_portrait) and [GitHub account](https://www.github.com/devoidingreality) are currently the only official public accounts.
+[This](https://www.youtube.com/@shattered_worlds_portrait) is the only official social media account, disregarding Discord, Roblox, GitHub, etc.

 Content Warnings
 -----

 The recommended minimum age largely depends on the material being viewed.
 Playable games are recommended for ages 13+, though parental guidance may be necessary.
 The experiment itself is recommended for ages 17+, with younger viewers strongly advised to have parental guidance.
 But there isn't really much we can do to stop you now, is there?
 Don't worry, *Little Timmy*.
 We won't tell dad.

-**SHATTERED W�RLDʼS PORTRAIT** may contain themes that may be considered disturbing to some, such as depictions of suicide, substance use, and religion/cults.
+**SHATTERED W�RLDʼS PORTRAIT** may contain themes that may be considered disturbing to some, such as depictions of suicide, substance use/abuse, and religion/cults.
 It is not made to mock those experiencing a similar situation.
 If you are part of that group, please seek help.
 You are loved.

 Videos and images related to **SHATTERED W�RLDʼS PORTRAIT** may also contain disturbing imagery, including fake blood & gore.